-- Collating and updating information and recommended strategies - Advising class room teachers and LSAs/TAs of these strategies - Referral to external agencies for diagnostic assessment and work with an individual - Review of the interventions available and actively exploring new ways of supporting students - Meeting with the student/parents to discuss concerns and strategies to support learning - Small group work or one to one intervention out of a lesson - Alternative curriculum
+- Collating and updating information and recommended strategies - Advising class room teachers and LSAs/TAs of these strategies - Referral to external agencies for diagnostic assessment and work with an individual - Review of the interventions available and actively exploring new ways of supporting students - Meeting with the student/parents to discuss concerns and strategies to support learning - Small group work or one to one intervention out of a lesson Alternative curriculum

-Some students may already have a Statement (S) of SEND or EHCP (E) detailing the additional support that they require.
-Annual reviews are held relating to these students.
+Some students may already have a EHCP (E) from primary school detailing the additional support that they require.
+Annual reviews are held to review the SEN targets set for the student.
 These involve parents, students, teachers and identified agencies, in a review of learning needs and teaching provision.
 The outcome of the review will be to consolidate targets, arrange new targets and ensure resources are deployed appropriately.

-REVIEWING, MONITORING AND EVALUATING THE SUCCESS OF THE EDUCATION PROVIDED FOR SEND STUDENTS

-The school, including the Governing body, is committed to regular and systematic evaluation of the effectiveness of its work.
+REVIEWING, MONITORING AND EVALUATING THE SUCCESS OF THE EDUCATION PROVIDED FOR SEND STUDENTS The school, including the Governing body, is committed to regular and systematic evaluation of the effectiveness of its work.
 The school recognises that it needs to employ a series of methods to gather data for analysis including: